khalilh2002/Manga-Downloader-MangaLek-Edition/README.md

 ```

 ## installation
-first you need to install 'BeautifulSoup' using pip
+first, you need to install 'BeautifulSoup' using pip
 ```
 pip3 install beautifulsoup4
 ```